astrobengaly/null_test_FLRW/README.md

 - The reconstructed comoving distance curve DC(z) obtained from integrating the reconstructed H(z) curve from GaPP using a trapezoid sum rule
 - The reconstructed angular diameter distance DA(z) from the transverse BAO mode measurements
 - The null FLRW test zeta(z) result.

+Please contact carlosbengaly@on.br or carlosap87@gmail.com for further enquiries.
+Suggestions are always welcome.